opentensor/developer-docs/docs/tutorials/ocr-subnet-tutorial.md

 #### Define OCRSynapse class

 However, in a Bittensor subnet, any communication between a subnet validator and a subnet miner must use an object of the type `Synapse`.
-Hence, the subnet validator must embed the corrupted image into a `Synapse` object and send this object to the miners.
-The miners will then place their responses into this same object they received and send them back to the subnet validator.
+Hence, the subnet validator must attach the corrupted image to a `Synapse` object and send this object to the miners.
+The miners will then update the passed synapse by attaching their responses into this same object and send them back to the subnet validator.

 #### Code snapshot